zenangst/Spots/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Spots.svg?style=flat)](http://cocoadocs.org/docsets/Spots)

 **Spots** is a view controller framework that makes your setup and future development blazingly fast.
-Because of its internal architecture, generic view models, you can easily move your view models into the cloud.
+Because of its internal architecture and generic view models, you can easily move your view models into the cloud.
 This is super easy to do because **Spots** can translate JSON data into view model data right out-of-the-box.
-It is packed with convenience methods that are all at your disposal through the public API.
+It is packed with convenience methods that are at your disposal through the public API.

 ## Table of Contents